JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] monster patrol strategies (explore, guard, rest)
 - [ ] worth looking at [Leafwing input manager](https://github.com/Leafwing-Studios/leafwing-input-manager) for keyboard input handling (and mouse)
   - [ ] The player movement throttling can probably be simplified by resetting the key press, or using logic like monster throttling, of perhaps Leafwing makes this simpler.
-- [x] magic map
-  - [x] rename RevealDungeonCheatEvent etc to RevealDungeonEvent and have it work in cheat mode vs magic item mode.
-It magic item mode, map only revealed to one player

 ## Issues